 Room switches and outlets shall not be modified.

-Electrical heaters in buildings must be connected directly to wall outlets and are to be disconnected at night or when the area is expected to be vacant for longer than an hour.
-The use of extension cords is prohibited.
-Electrical heaters may not be used in residence halls unless authorized by the Director of the Department of Residence or designee.
+Electrical space heaters generally are not allowed in any University buildings.
+Exceptions to allow the use of space heaters can only be granted by authorization from the requesting employee’s/student’s Division Vice President (8.11 Energy Efficiency Policy).
+Should an exception be granted, space heaters must be connected directly to wall outlets and are to be disconnected at night or when leaving the area.
+Electric space heaters must be UL listed and equipped with tip over protection.
+The use of extension cords with space heaters is prohibited.
+Electrical heaters may not be used in residence halls unless authorized by the Executive Director of DOR or designee.

 Natural trees and resinous greenery are prohibited for use as holiday decorations in all university buildings, unless authorized by the Safety Officer or designee.

 Artificial trees or other decorations must be flame proof.

 All lighting used on artificial trees must be UL listed sets and be checked annually for frayed wires, loose connections and broken sockets.